top of page

 Roasting transforms raw green coffee into the aromatic beans we know.
 Heat develops sugars, acids, and aromatic compounds.

-• Light Roasts → Highlight origin flavours (fruit, floral, acidity)
+• Light Roasts → Highlight origin flavours (fruit, floral, acidity).

-• Medium Roasts → Balanced sweetness, caramel, chocolate
+• Medium Roasts → Balanced sweetness, caramel, chocolate.

-• Dark Roasts → Bold, smoky, bittersweet notes
+• Dark Roasts → Bold, smoky, bittersweet notes.

 Just like a spirit aged longer in a barrel, darker roasts emphasize roast-driven flavours over origin characteristics.

-• Sugars caramelize
+• Sugars caramelize.

-• Acids balance sweetness
+• Acids balance sweetness.

-• Aromatics are released
+• Aromatics are released.

 Your brain then connects these aromas and flavours to familiar tastes—fruit, chocolate, spice—based on memory and experience.
+That’s why tasting is both sensory and personal.

 A comprehensive coffee flavor tasting wheel illustrating a diverse range of tastes and aromas, guiding enthusiasts in identifying specific notes.